 How can I prevent my private well from being polluted or contaminated?

-Unfortunately, you can’t always prevent ground water contamination.
-However, there are several things you can do on your own property to prevent major drinking water quality issues:
+There are several things you can do on your own property to reduce the risk of ground-water contamination and protect your drinking water quality:

 - Make sure septic systems are installed at least 50 feet away from the well